 Pour crumb into prepared tin and firmy and evenly press around the bottom and sides of prepared baking tin.
 I suggest using a straight edged tumbler to press crumb firmly around the sides to get a nice even crust.
 Once satisfied, place in the fridge to set while you make the caramel filling.

 Add the cream cheese to a large bowl and beat until smooth.
-Note: if you remove the cream cheese from the fridge slightly ahead of time, it can beat better when it's slighly more room temperature.
+Note: if you remove the cream cheese from the fridge slightly ahead of time, it can beat better when it's slightly more room temperature.

 Add the caramel or dulce de leche to the cream cheese and beat through until smooth and incorporated.